 Think you’ve encountered a fraudulent employer?
 Want to check the legitimacy of an employer?
 The sites below can assist you with identifying employers that have been reported as fraudulent.

 - Google the employer—sometimes scam reports on the employer will appear as a search result

 - Federal Trade Commission

 - Domain White Pages—Will provide when the company site was created.
 If it is less than a year old, be on guard

 What Should You Do if You Spot a Fraudulent Employer or Job Posting in CareerConnections

 - Call the Duke Career Center at 919-660-1053 or send an email to email@example.com

 - Do not accept or cash check or money orders

-Use Duke-specific sites like CareerConnections, the Duke Alumni Association job board, Duke Innovation and Entrepreneurship’s opportunities page.
+Use Duke-specific sites like CareerConnections, the Duke Alumni job board, and the Duke Innovation and Entrepreneurship’s opportunities page.

 - Set up searches on sites like CareerConnections, LinkedIn, Indeed, The Muse, Idealist, AngelList, HigherEd Jobs, ImaginePhD in your target industry areas.
 Save searches and set up email notifications.